CrazyRobMiles/MQTT-security/Secure Sockets/README.md

 # Secure sockets with MQTT

-Now we need to make the MQTT server use secure sockets.
+We can confuigure an MQTT server use secure sockets.
 We do this from a terminal connection.
 We are going to create some key files and add them to our Mosqitto installation.
 Then we are going to edit the configuration file of the MQTT broker to tell it to use these certificates to encrypt connections to remote devices.
 ## Install openssl
  First we need openssl to make the broker certificates and keys:
 ```